From 0% to hero (on the essay)

 I know I may come across as overly nostalgic, but the student lifestyle seems to fit me the best, and I am enjoying every bit of it.

-Looking back at the first third of my Undergraduate life it seems that I’ve missed out on so much, even if I achieved so many things: a job, good grades, various projects with the International Office here at Salford Uni, Student Representative (applying for the Student Liaison position), Salford Student Life Award (a thing I’d like to go into more detail in another post), beginner in Japanese, Mountaineering Club, new and amazing friends and last but not least: amazing and unforgettable moments with the said friends open-mouthed smile
+Looking back at the first third of my Undergraduate life it seems that I’ve missed out on so much, even if I achieved so many things: a job, good grades, various projects with the International Office here at Salford Uni, Student Representative (applying for the Student Liaison position), Salford Student Life Award (a thing I’d like to go into more detail in another post), beginner in Japanese, Mountaineering Club, new and amazing friends and last but not least: amazing and unforgettable moments with the said friends Open-mouthed smile

 I did not join the SIFE society though.
 I only went to the gym in the first semester.
 I didn’t learn how to swim yet (shame, I know ^^).
 Didn’t go out as much as I wanted (be it cause I hate indie music or I didn’t have enough cash).
 I missed an Epica concert e.t.c.